nterreri/thesis/report/chapter6.md

-Secondly, the categorizer module (to which only a week was dedicated during this project) could be made more robust and extended to use sequence classifiers, potentially extending the NLTK open source project (see Chapter 2 and Appendix (#??) for initial research in this direction).
+Secondly, the categorizer module (to which only a week was dedicated during this project) could be made more robust and extended to use sequence classifiers, potentially extending the NLTK open source project (see Appendix D for initial research in this direction).
 Eventually, this should become part of the preprocessing layer to inform the input to the rule-based chatbot enigne with the output of a machine learning component.